 Join class

-Ask your teacher for the class c code, then enter it here.
+Ask your teacher for the class code, then enter it here.

 Class code

 CANCEL JOIN

+ende ent Study Communication for L

 The classrooms that you are now joined to will now be one screen.
 The next time you use classroom.google.com, this will be the "home screen".